archana2011/gitignore-excercise/README.md

-# Welcome to the Use .gitignore exercise!
+# Welcome to the Use .gitignore exercise!!

 This exercise checks your knowledge on using a `.gitignore` file.
 It is automatically graded via a workflow once you have completed the instructions.